MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hidclass/ni-hidclass-ioctl_hid_get_serialnumber_string.md

 ### -input-buffer-length

 The maximum possible number of characters in an embedded string is device specific.
 For USB devices, the maximum string length is 126 wide characters (not including the terminating NULL character).
-The supplied buffer must be <= 4093 bytes (2^12 – 3).

 ### -output-buffer